baier233/x64dbg/docs/commands/misc/config.md

 # config

-Get or set the configuration of x64dbg.
-It can also be used to load and store configuration specific to the script in the configuration file of x64dbg.
+Get or set the configuration of MARENOL.
+It can also be used to load and store configuration specific to the script in the configuration file of MARENOL.

 ## arguments